-While the frequency of updates to formal, written CSCSs generally occur on an annual basis, country-level planning is continual.
+While the frequency of updates to formal, written CSCSs generally occur annually, country-level planning is continual.
 Of particular importance is the series of planning meetings that take place during the course of the year.
-While the particulars of each meeting vary by CCMD and by country, each CCMD generally meets annually to accomplish the function described.
+While the particulars of each meeting vary by CCMD and by country, each CCMD generally meets annually to accomplish the functions described.